-All applications must be submitted using the online application portal.
+All applications must be submitted using our online application portal.

-Fellows must be willing to attend two workshops sponsored by the SSRC each year that are intended to help early-career faculty engage in scholarly reflections, research and writing.
-We anticipate awarding up to 45 fellowships in total across all three categories each year.
+Fellows must be willing to attend two workshops sponsored by the SSRC each year that are intended to help early-career faculty engage in scholarly reflections, research, and writing.
+We anticipate awarding up to 36 fellowships in total across all three categories each year.

 Information on eligibility, the application process, and award details can be found in our Answers to Frequently Asked Questions (FAQs).